BartoszCichecki/LenovoLegionToolkit/README.md

 ## Compatibility

 Lenovo Legion Toolkit is compatible with a lot of Lenovo Legion laptops from 2020, 2021 and 2022 running Windows 10 and 11.
 All testing done by me is done always on the latest Windows 11 update and Legion 5 Pro 16ACH6H.

+Overall the recommendation is to disable or uninstall Vantage, Hotkeys and Legion Zone while using LLT.
+There are some functions that cause conflicts or may not work properly when LLT is working along side other Lenovo apps.

 If you are getting an incompatible message on startup, you can check the *Contribution* section down at the bottom, to see how can you help.
 Keep in mind, that not always I can make all options compatible with all hardware since I do not have access to it.